The FDA is set to approve the first prescription CBD product

 A British company, GW Pharmaceuticals, has gone through the testing necessary to be considered for FDA approval.

-Its carefully formulated product will have to be made under guidelines, called good manufacturing practices, so that buyers can count on getting what is supposed to be in the bottle.
+Its carefully formulated syrup-like oral medicine will have to be made under guidelines, called good manufacturing practices, so that buyers can count on getting what is supposed to be in the bottle.

+"It's incredibly important as a physician prescribing to patients that we know what we're giving them and we know we give them one month will be the same that we give them three or six months later," said Dr. Orrin Devinsky, director of NYU Langone Epilepsy Center.

+"It's very important to highlight that the drug used in this study, cannabidiol, was derived from cannabis plants, and purified to 99 percent purity," Devinsky told NBC News.

 The FDA has indicated that it would approve the drug.
 Although doctors may prescribe any FDA approved product as they see fit, the recommended use for this particular product is very limited.